DENVER ELECTRIC SCOOTER ACCIDENTS

 Like many cities throughout the United States, the City of Denver allows electric scooter companies to offer rentals throughout the city.
 While e-scooters may be more popular than ever before, they’re also dangerous.

 As scooter use has increased, accidents and injuries related to scooters have become more common.
 Are scooters dangerous?
 What are the laws about electric scooter accidents?
-Here’s what you need to know from our accident attorneys.
+Here’s what you need to know from our Colorado accident attorneys.

 Colorado Electric Scooter Laws